inria-larsen/icubLearningTrajectories/README.md

 alias gazebo_promps="cd $YOURPATH/CppProgram/configFiles/myWorld && gazebo -slibgazebo_yarp_clock.so worldPROMPS.sdf"

-# launching the Geomagic application
+# Launching the Geomagic application

 Its utilization requires to have installed the geomagic touch driver and to have done the pre-installation of the Geomagic Touch software.
 Then, you can launch:
 1. yarpserver